googlecloudrobotics/core/docs/how-to/deploy-from-sources.md

     cd core
     ```

-1. Create application default credentials, which are used to deploy the cloud project.
+1. Create application default credentials, which are used to deploy the cloud project and
+   authorize access to the cloud docker registry.

     ```shell
     gcloud auth application-default login
+    gcloud auth configure-docker
     ```

 1. Create a Cloud Robotics config in your project: